James McKnight (American football): Miami Dolphins

 On March 16, 2001, he signed as a free agent with the Miami Dolphins, reuniting with offensive coordinator Chan Gailey, who was his head coach with the Dallas Cowboys.
-He started 15 games, tallying 55 receptions for 684 yards and 3 touchdowns.
+He started 15 games, tallying 55 receptions for 684 yards and three touchdowns.

-In 2002, he was relegated to a reserve role after Oronde Gadsden passed him on the depth chart, finishing with 9 starts, 29 receptions for 528 yards and 2 touchdowns.
+In 2002, he was relegated to a reserve role after Oronde Gadsden passed him on the depth chart, finishing with nine starts, 29 receptions for 528 yards and two touchdowns.

-The next year, he was the team's third wide receiver and his production dropped to 23 receptions for 285 yards and 2 touchdowns.
+The next year, he was the team's third wide receiver and his production dropped to 23 receptions for 285 yards and two touchdowns.
 He was released on March 2, 2004.

 New York Giants

 On May 20, 2004, he was signed by the New York Giants.
 He was placed on the injured reserve list after being sidelined with a turf toe injury since early in training camp.
-He wasn't re-signed at the end of the season.
+He was not re-signed at the end of the season.